 How to reduce recording latency in Ableton Live?
 Latency is the time it takes for a signal, audio or MIDI, to be sent from one point to another.
 Read this quick guide if you want to minimize your Audio or MIDI recording latency.

 You may have already reduced your buffer size in 'Preferences - Audio', but you still notice some latency on your recorded clips.
-You have the best sound card, with the lowest latency, so you don't understand...
-The audio does not start right on the beat and you have to cut your clips... 🙄
+Yet you have the best sound card, with the lowest possible latency, so you don't understand...
+The latency issues are still here and the audio does not start right on the beat and you have to cut your clips... 🙄

-Did you know that your problem is related to the Monitor track option?
+Did you know that your Ableton latency issue is related to the Monitor track option?

 If you set Monitor to IN or Auto and record arm the track, then you'll get more latency on that track.